 In recent weeks they announced a number of new partnerships and integrations.
 These include other cloud-based systems that they integrate with like Salesforce, Trello or Zapier.
 Also, other announcements include feeds of data/news that can automatically flow into Symphony conversations.
 For example; financial market data from Dow Jones.

 “By addressing the needs of employees who count on cutting-edge, rich interactive tools, the needs of developers to integrate applications into Symphony to improve workflow, and the needs of enterprise IT managers for security and compliance, Symphony responds to the way we work.
 Symphony enables and represents a community of innovators building the future of work, together,” says David Gurle, Symphony Founder and CEO.

-They’re also in the throws of introducing Symphony Meetings, which brings more voice, video and interactivity features.
+They’re also introducing Symphony Meetings, which brings more voice, video and interactivity features.
 These move the offering from messaging to a more comprehensive communications platform.